 The Byron Forest Preserve has a strong belief in preservation, conservation, and restoration of our natural lands.
-Our agency is devoted to purchasing and managing natural areas to increase biodiversity along with conserving rare animals and plants of our region.
+The District is devoted to purchasing and managing natural areas to increase biodiversity along with conserving rare animals and plants of our region.

 Preservation and Habitat Restoration

 Habitat Restoration is a main focus of the Byron Forest Preserves’ Restoration Staff.
 The main principle of habitat restoration is to try and return the land to the way it was pre-European settlement.
 The staff uses old surveyors’ notes that were created pre-settlement along with old aerial photos to determine what ecosystem originally flourished in our area.
 Local remnant ecosystems are also important models that depict what vegetation should be present in Ogle County.

 Staff spends most of their time battling exotic and invasive species from taking over the land.
 The means in which they perform these “battles” depend on the ecosystem with which is being restored, the type of exotics present, and the time of year.

 Along with battling non-natives and exotics our staff also spends time collecting seed from various native plants.
 The harvested seed is used in a couple of different ways.
 The most common use of the seed is to plant the seed in new restoration projects or to spread it into some of our degraded areas too help increase the diversity of that area.
 Another use for the seed is that we propagate some of the more rare species to eventually plant living plants into our restorations.